How Pender Thinks about Risk

 — Charlie Munger, Vice Chairman – Berkshire Hathaway

 We are old fashioned when it comes to our definition of risk.
-We concur with the dictionary’s basic term, which defines risk as “the possibility of loss or injury”.
+We concur with the dictionary’s basic term, which defines it as “the possibility of loss or injury”.
 We agree with this fundamental definition, but we augment it with an important addendum to make it two-pronged.
 To us, real investment risk is the risk of permanent loss of capital and the risk of an inadequate return.
-We believe investors who are seeking to grow their wealth over time should embrace both important nuances of risk in order to stack the odds in their favour.
+We believe investors who are seeking to grow their wealth over time should embrace both important nuances in order to stack the odds in their favour.

-On the other hand, many academics and investors like to define investment “risk” differently, maintaining that risk is the relative volatility of a stock price or a portfolio of stocks compared to a wide index of stocks like the S&P500 (i.e. beta).
+On the other hand, many academics and investors like to define investment “risk” differently, maintaining that it is the relative volatility of a stock price or a portfolio of stocks compared to a wide index of stocks like the S&P500 (i.e. beta).
 Using extensive databases and statistical techniques, investors can precisely calculate the beta of a stock.
 Many use it as their singular, all-encompassing measure of risk.
 If only the real world were that simple.
 While volatility is precisely measurable, uncertainty and real investment risk are not.
 Moreover, real world data has confirmed that the underlying assumptions used to calculate beta are flawed.
 Our view of real risk is decidedly more nuanced.
 Rather than seeking clues about risk from the volatility of stock prices, we seek to inform our views at the fundamental business level, much as a private business owner might.

 Sometimes risk and reward are positively correlated and many investors accept this concept as almost a universal truth.
 However, the reverse is true when practising value investing.
 If an investor buys a dollar of intrinsic value for 50 cents, it is less risky than if that investor buys a dollar of value for 70 cents as there is more downside protection, but the expectation for reward is greater in the first case.
 Lower risk, higher return: Isn’t value investing fun?

-There are three primary interrelated sources of danger that need to be avoided: valuation risk, business risk, and balance sheet risk.
+There are three primary interrelated sources of danger that need to be avoided:

 - Valuation risk is perhaps the most obvious risk.
 If an investor over pays for a stock, it doesn’t matter how well the underlying business performs, the returns will likely be mediocre or worse.
 Prospective long-term returns for any given stock will largely depend on whether the stock was bought at a discount to its intrinsic value and the underlying economics of the business itself.
 Over the long term, it’s hard for a stock to earn a better return than the business which underlies it earns, which leads us to our second danger.